-“Whenever there is a new or updated government program that may be a bit confusing, scammers come out of the woodwork to take advantage of that confusion,” said Katherine Hutt, spokesperson for the Council of Better Business Bureaus.
+“Whenever there is a new or updated government program that may be a bit confusing, scammers come out of the woodwork to take advantage of that confusion,” said Kim States, BBB President.
 “There are already hundreds of websites claiming to be able to help homeowners through the HARP process, but many of them are rip-offs and scams.”

 BBB is warning all homeowners who are thinking of applying for a HARP refinance to: